-Adverse events, SAEs, and other reportable safety events will be reported by the participant (or, when appropriate, by a caregiver, surrogate, or the participant's legally authorized representative).
+Adverse events, SAEs, and other reportable safety events will be reported by the participant (or, when appropriate, by a caregiver or surrogate).

-The investigator and any designees are responsible for detecting, documenting, and reporting events that meet the definition of an AE or SAE as well as other reportable safety events.
-Investigators remain responsible for following up AEs, SAEs, and other reportable safety events for outcome according to Section 8.4.3.
+The investigator and any designees are responsible for detecting, documenting, and reporting events that meet the definition of an AE or SAE, as well as other reportable safety events.
+Investigators remain responsible for following up AE, SAEs, and other reportable safety events for outcome according to Section 8.4.3.